-- Most residents, non-residents, and part-year residents can now file electronically. - The address on the Connecticut e-file return must be the correct mailing address for the taxpayer. - Taxpayers will receive their refund quicker by electing a direct deposit of the refund. - If a taxpayer has a balance due, encourage him or her to use the new direct payment system at the time of filing.
-If the taxpayer does not elect to use direct payment, he or she should be given Form CT-1040V, 2004 Connecticut Electronic Filing Payment Voucher.
-Taxpayers should be informed payments are due on or before April 15, 2005.
-(See Page 16 for additional information.) - Do not attach copies of the Connecticut e-file return to Form CT-1040V.
+- Most residents, non-residents, and part-year residents can now file electronically. - The address on the Connecticut e-file return must be the correct mailing address for the taxpayer. - Any income tax payments paid by a pass-through entity (PE) on behalf on a nonresident member and reported to the nonresident member on Part III, Line 1, of Schedule CT K-1, Member's Share of Certain Connecticut Items, must be entered on Form CT-1040 NR/PY, Connecticut Nonresident or Part-Year Resident Income Tax Return, Lines 20a through 20g. - Taxpayers will receive their refund quicker by electing a direct deposit of the refund. - If a taxpayer has a balance due, encourage him or her to use the new direct payment system at the time of filing.
+If the taxpayer does not elect to use direct payment, he or she should be given Form CT-1040V.
+Taxpayers should be informed payments are due on or before April 15, 2006.
+(See Page 14 for additional information.) - Do not attach copies of the Connecticut e-file return to Form CT-1040V.
 The voucher should be remitted to DRS with only the check or money order attached. - Encourage your clients to use the IRS self-select PIN program.
-If the IRS approves the PIN, DRS accepts the PIN as the electronic signature for the state tax return, eliminating the need for Form CT-8453.
-EROs must keep all attachments as outlined on Page 11. - Do not submit Form CT-8453 to DRS.
-EROs are required to keep Form CT-8453 and all attachments in their files for three years.
-All Forms CT-8453 sent to DRS will be returned to the ERO. - If the ERO cannot produce the original Form CT-8453 with all attachments when requested, credit for the tax withheld may be disallowed and may result in suspension from the program. - If there is a problem with the Connecticut return transmittal, the software should allow the return to be retransmitted.
+If the IRS approves the PIN, DRS accepts the PIN as the electronic signature for the state tax return.
+EROs must keep all supporting documents as outlined on Page 10. - If the ERO cannot produce the original documents with all attachments when requested, credit for the tax withheld may be disallowed and may result in suspension from the program. - If there is a problem with the Connecticut return transmittal, the software should allow the return to be retransmitted.